 GDPR defines as duty for the businesses that in case of violation of personal data which have being kept, to notify within 72 hours the Personal Data Protection Authority of the country they established in.

-- Access and transferability: Allow to your clients to be able to process their personal data or and to transfer them in another company if they want to, by giving them access.
+Access and transferability: Allow your clients to be able to process their personal data or/and to transfer them in another company if they want to, by giving them access.

-- Data delition: You must provide them the “right to oblivion”, the new digital right which gives them the ability to ask for delition of their private data as long as the freedom of expressin is not violated and is not impeded any investigation.
+Data deletion: You must provide them the “right to oblivion”, the new digital right which gives them the ability to ask for deletion of their private data as long as the freedom of expression is not violated and is not impeded any investigation.

-- Marketing: In case you use their personal data for various marketing actions (or activities) for your business, they have the right to ask their exclusion.
+Marketing: In case you use their personal data for various marketing actions (or activities) for your business, they have the right to ask for their exclusion.